nodeGame/NDDB/README.md

     flattenByGroup: 'player',       // If set, there will one row per unique
                                     // value of desired group (here: 'player')

+    updatesOnly: true,              // If TRUE, saves only items that were
+                                    // inserted into the database after
+                                    // a file with the same name was last saved.

     updateDelay: 20000,             // Number of milliseconds to wait before
-                                    // checking for updates in the database.
-                                    // Default: 10000
+                                    // saving updates.
+Default: 10000.

 }
 ```